Lufsig

 Lufsig is a stuffed toy wolf sold at Swedish furniture chain IKEA.
 The toy, designed by German designer Silke Leffler, is inspired by the fairy tale "Little Red Riding Hood" as a representation of the Big Bad Wolf.
 The plush was sold as part of IKEA's annual Soft Toys for Education campaign, where the company donates a portion from each toy sold towards various causes.
 The name "Lufsig" is derived from the Swedish verb "lufsa", meaning "to lumber", and its transliterated Chinese name sounds similar to a profanity when pronounced in Cantonese.

 In December 2013, the toy became a symbol of opposition to the Hong Kong government, after an incident during a town hall event where a Lufsig was thrown by a protester at Leung Chun-ying, the Chief Executive, who had been nicknamed "the wolf" by his critics.
-Following the incident, Lufsig experienced a surge in popularity, selling out at IKEA stores in Hong Kong, as well as in several outlets in mainland China.
+Following the incident, Lufsig experienced a surge in popularity, selling out at IKEA stores in Hong Kong, as well as at some international outlets.

 Development

 Lufsig was designed by German designer Silke Leffler, drawing inspiration from the fairy tale Little Red Riding Hood.
 The toy consists of a wolf, wearing a red checked shirt and braces, and the diminutive grandmother which fits inside the wolf's belly.
 Lufsig was sold as part of the company's 10th annual Soft Toys for Education campaign, where IKEA would donate a portion of the profit from their stuffed toys and accompanying storybooks sold during the holiday season to UNICEF and Save the Children.

-The product was sold as "Lufsig" in Hong Kong and Taiwan, but was named "路姆西" (Lù mǔ xi) within Mainland China.
+The product was sold as "Lufsig" in Hong Kong and Taiwan, but was named "路姆西" (Lù mǔ xi) within mainland China.
 The name of the toy means "lumbering" in Swedish, as the adjective form of the verb "lufsa".
 According to IKEA representative Carin Wengelin, the company maintains a naming schema for its products, with woven fabric products named after feminine given names, bathroom products named after Scandinavian lakes, and products for children named after animals, birds, insects or "descriptive words".